robertdfrench/DoogieHowser/README.md

 DoogieHowser
 ============

-An MD package that's too big for its shorts
+An MD package that's too big for its shorts.
+DoogieHowserMD can be steered from Lua, mostly to annoy @adamsimpson.